xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractlistingtype/$constructor$.md

-Constructs a new instance of the `AbstractListingType` class
+Constructs an AbstractListingType instance from XML element data.

 ## Signature